Nwa Baby

+"Nwa Baby" is a song by Nigerian singer Flavour, released on 21 February 2009.
+It appeared on the singer's debut studio album N'abania (2008).
+The remix, "Nwa Baby (Ashawo Remix)", was released on 1 April 2011 and serves as the third single from his second studio album Uplifted (2010).
+The song describes promiscuous women and was ranked third on Billboards list of the 50 Best Afrobeats Songs of All Time.

-Background
+Background and meaning

 "Nwa Baby" (Ashawo Remix) was written by Flavour N'abania and released on April 1, 2011.
 It is a remake of Cardinal Rex's 1960 hit "Sawale".
+"Nwa Baby" is slang for "beautiful girl", while "ashawo" is slang for a call girl.
+The song tells the story of a man who returns from traveling and discovers that the woman he loves has been unfaithful.

-Music video and accolades
+Music video

-The music video for "Nwa Baby" (Ashawo Remix) was filmed in South Africa by Godfather Productions, and was nominated for Most Gifted Afro-Pop Video and Most Gifted African West Video at the 2011 Channel O Music Video Awards.
+The music video for "Nwa Baby" (Ashawo Remix) was released on 1 April 2011, and filmed in South Africa by Godfather Productions.
+The video was nominated for Most Gifted Afro-Pop Video and Most Gifted African West Video at the 2011 Channel O Music Video Awards.
 It was also nominated for Best High Life Video at the 2011 Nigerian Music Video Awards.

+Live performances

+On 18 May 2013, Flavour performed "Nwa Baby" (Ashawo Remix) at People's Park in Durban, South Africa, alongside D'banj, 2Baba, Fally Ipupa, and Snoop Dogg.